 However, snap-acting logic is not ideal for CO2 control because it can cause the zone to oscillate between cooling and heating.
 This occurs when the CO2 control pushes the Vmin* up to Vcool-max; at that point, temperature control is lost, and if the space is overcooled it will be pushed into heating, where it will be overheated, then back again.
 If CO2 demand-controlled ventilation is required, the mixing logic described in the next section should be used.

 This logic assumes no ability to mix hot and cold air to prevent overly low supply air temperatures that may occur on systems with high outdoor airflows and no preheat coil.
-So a preheat coil is likely to be required on such systems if mixed air temperature can fall below 7°C (45°F) or so in winter.
+So a preheat coil is likely to be required on such systems if mixed air temperature can fall below [UNITS [7°C] [45°F]] or so in winter.

 Note that snap-acting logic can also be problematic for zones with high minimums, because the room itself is acting as the mixing box.